OmarHumamah/reading-note/RevisionsandtheCloud.md

 **Seeing Your Remotes**
 - there is two ways to see your remotes.
-  * By running the git remote command, you can view the short names, such as “origin,” of all specified remote handles.
+  * By running the *git remote* command, you can view the short names, such as `origin,` of all specified remote handles.
-  * By using git remote -v, you can view all the remote URLs next to their corresponding short names.
+  * By using *git remote -v*, you can view all the remote URLs next to their corresponding short names.
  > $ cd example

  >$ git remote -v